alphagov/gds-acronyms/README.md

 # GDS Acronyms

-Search for the meanings of acronyms specifically to GDS
+Search for the meanings of acronyms specific to GDS

 ```sh
 npm install